Kurento/kurento/source/user/installation.rst

       sudo apt-get update && sudo apt-get dist-upgrade

    However, don't do this inside a Docker container.
-Running *apt-get upgrade* or *apt-get dist-upgrade* is frowned upon by the `Docker best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__; instead, you should just move to a newer version of the Kurento Docker image.
+Running *apt-get upgrade* or *apt-get dist-upgrade* is frowned upon by the `Docker best practices`_; instead, you should just move to a newer version of the `Kurento Docker images`_.

 B. **Uninstall the old Kurento version**, before installing the new one.